-At the age of 24, Michael is a sensational prospect at 122 pounds.
-A former amateur standout at the international level – he was a gold medalist at the 2014 Commonwealth Games, the 2015 European Championships and the 2015 World Championships, and represented Ireland at the 2016 Olympics.
-He debuted March 17, St, Patrick’s day, to a sold out crowd at Madison Square Garden.
+At the age of 25, Michael is a sensational prospect at 122 pounds.
+Before his debut, he was an amateur standout at the highest international level, and Ireland’s most decorated amateur boxer ever – a gold medalist at the 2014 Commonwealth Games, the 2015 European Championships and the 2015 World Championships, and a bronze medalist at the 2012 Olympic Games.
+He also represented Ireland at the 2016 Olympic Games, but was eliminated by extremely controversial scoring in the quarterfinal round.

 From the Belfast Telegraph, by Steven Beacom [Aug.
 20, 2016 – excerpts]: Michael Conlan has become one of the stories of the 2016 Olympic Games after he was the victim of a staggering judging decision in his bantamweight clash with Russian Vladimir Nikitin.